LesterDC03/goit-markup-hw-07/README.md

-# goit-markup-hw-06
+# goit-markup-hw-07

-Sixth task on GO IT
+Seventh task on GO IT